📚

 Example: how to create a link to the Dashboard filtered by a particular author

-Adjust your dashboard view and filters to show what you wish to share; for example, with the filter set to show usage for a single author or title.
+• Adjust your dashboard view and filters to show what you wish to share; for example, with the filter set to show usage for a single author or title.

-Look for the “Share” button at the top right of the Dashboard page and click the down-arrow to its right
+• Look for the “Share” button at the top right of the Dashboard page and click the down-arrow to its right.

-Click “Get report link”
+• Click “Get report link”.

-To create the standard link to the Dashboard WITHOUT filters: make sure that the “Link to your current report view” checkbox IS NOT set
+• To create the standard link to the Dashboard WITH filters (e.g. in this example, filtered to just the single author): make sure that the “Link to your current report view” checkbox IS set (will not work if the browser window is in incognito mode).

-To create the standard link to the Dashboard WITH filters: make sure that the “Link to your current report view” checkbox IS set (will not work if the browser window is in incognito mode)
+• Otherwise, if you wanted to create the standard link to the Dashboard WITHOUT filters: make sure that the “Link to your current report view” checkbox IS NOT set .

-Copy the “Link to share”
+• Copy the “Link to share”:

 Please note:

-A dashboard link will only open the Dashboard if the logged-in Google account has been given access, or if the link is made public.
+• A dashboard link will only open the Dashboard if the logged-in Google account has been given access, or if the link is made public.

-If you send someone a link to a filtered view, they can remove the filter and see all the unfiltered data.
+• If you send someone a link to a filtered view, they can remove the filter and see all the unfiltered data.

-This method of obtaining links to the Dashboard will not work for any Dashboard that is embedded in a website; you need to start from the direct Dashboard link.
+• This method of obtaining links to the Dashboard will not work for any Dashboard that is embedded in a website; you need to start from the direct Dashboard link.